tejaswigowda/ame4702018/ASSIGNMENTS/A1/README.md

 **Due Jan 29<sup>th</sup> before class**

 ## Task
-Implement a simple server which return the corrent answer of each of the 4 basic operations (+-*/).
+Implement a simple server which return the correct answer of each of the 4 basic operations (+-*/).

 For example, if your server IP (has to be hosted on AWS EC2) 34.543.23.26,